robert17/iotf-rtd/docs/messaging/mqtt.rst

 The MQTT protocol provides three qualities of service for delivering messages between clients and servers: "at most once", "at least once" and "exactly once".
-Events and commands can be sent using any quality of service level, however you should catrefully consider whether what the right level is for your needs.
+Events and commands can be sent using any quality of service level, however you should carefully consider whether what the right level is for your needs.
 It is not a simple case that QoS2 is "better" than QoS0.

 At most once (QoS0)
 ~~~~~~~~~~~~~~~~~~~
-The message is delivered at most once, or it may not be delivered at all.
+The message is delivered at most once, or it might not be delivered at all.
-ts delivery across the network is not acknowledged.
+Its delivery across the network is not acknowledged.
 The message is not
 stored.
 The message could be lost if the client is disconnected, or if
 the server fails.
 QoS0 is the fastest mode of transfer.
 It is sometimes
 called "fire and forget".